Prince Greene: Freedom

 According to historian John Wood Sweet, Prince Green, like many other veterans, "returned to a weary, economically depressed, and seemingly ungrateful homeland."
-Greene was listed as a "free person" living in East Greenwich, Rhode Island on the 1790 United States census, living with two other free people, possibly his wife and child.
+Greene was listed as a "free person" living in East Greenwich, Rhode Island on the 1790 United States census, living with two other free people, possibly his wife, and child.

-In his book History of the Town of East Greenwich, Daniel Howland Greene writes how there were many spinning parties in the town, especially once the calico print was introduced.
-He writes; "The highest frolics were the large quilting parties.
+In his book History of the Town of East Greenwich, Daniel Howland Greene writes about many spinning parties in the town, especially once the calico print was introduced.
+He writes, "The highest frolics were the large quilting parties.
 After the quilt was finished and rolled up out of the way, a dance was next in order.
 The music was supplied by the violin of an old negro named Prince Greene."
 According to records in the Rhode Island Historical Society, a Black man named "Prince Greene of East Greenwich" regularly purchased violin strings and house goods from a merchant named William Arnold, and often paid his bills with an evening of fiddle music.

 Death

 Prince Greene died on July 4, 1819.
 He is buried in Common Burying Ground in Newport, Rhode Island.
-According to the Rhode Island Historical Cemetery Commission, his gravestone was carved by one of the enslaved Black stonemasons from the John Stevens Shop.
+According to the Rhode Island Historical Cemetery Commission, his gravestone was carved by one of the enslaved Black stonemasons from The John Stevens Shop.